nilgaar/show_playwright/README.md

 ## The architecture

-The Project is build arround the Page Object Model design.
+The Project is built around the Page Object Model design.
 Every view is represented by a Page which contains its main components.
-Some components that may be shared but may be out of scope, like a Navigation Bar, are placed under /components, and may also be atributes for other pages, like NavBar is for Dashboard.
+Some components that may be shared but may be out of scope, like a Navigation Bar, are placed under /components, and may also be attributes for other pages, like NavBar is for Dashboard.

-The projects is portable to Firefox, Chrome, Safari and Mobile viewports.
+The project is portable to Firefox, Chrome, Safari, and Mobile viewports.

 ### Versatility and Reusability.

-With this concepts in mind, anb using the nullability of parameters allowed by JS, some methods, like the ones that fill forms (like `fillLoginForm`), can accept _null_ values to test the behaviour of form when the fields are left blank.
+With these concepts in mind, and using the nullability of parameters allowed by JS, some methods, like the ones that fill forms (like `fillLoginForm`), can accept _null_ values to test the behavior of the form when the fields are left blank.

 ### Working with Fixtures